kubeflow/website/content/en/docs/external-add-ons/feature-store/getting-started.md

 **Overview**

 * This guide assumes that you have a running Kubeflow cluster already.
 If you don't have Kubeflow installed, then head on over to the [Kubeflow installation guide](/docs/started/getting-started/).
+* This guide also assumes that you have a running online feature store that Feast supports (Redis, Datastore, DynamoDB).
 * The latest version of Feast does not need to be installed into Kubernetes.
 It is possible to run Feast completely from CI or as a client library (during training or inference)
 * Feast requires a bucket (S3, GCS, Minio, etc) to maintain a feature registry, requires an online feature store for serving feature values, and it requires a scheduler to keep the online store up to date.